mehranshoqi/voice_message_player/README.md

-Cool flutter package to playing voice messages in chats!
+Cool flutter package to playing voice messages in chats with x1/x2 rate!

 # Demo